Do you want to learn to drive or know a teenager who’s itching to get their L plates? Here’s what you need to know about learning to drive!

 Booking your Driving Lessons

-The cost of driving lessons can certainly add up quickly, so it’s a good idea to try and save up before you start learning.
+The cost of driving lessons can certainly add up quickly, so it’s a good idea to try and save up before you start learning if possible.
 You can often save money by booking lessons in blocks of 10 or more.

 Taking the Practical Test